 Thanks you for signing up.
 Hope to see you at the festival!

-Come and listen to one of the first female journalists to go undercover in North Korea hear her story and many others from the region.
-As part of Litro’s latest World series instalment, we are shining the Litro torch on writers and voices from South East Asia, from the pride of New India to the hidden voices of Korean women.
+This year’s instalment will bring together some of today’s celebrated writers and voices from South and South-East Asia, ranging from the pride of New India to the hidden voices of Korean women.
 For four days this Summer, we will take a fresh look at this fascinating region, focusing on India and South Korea, through the voice, and heart, of its people.